krystal910/runanalysis/README.md

 A second independant tidy dataset is then generated that contains the average of each variable for each activity and each subject:

-Finally, this transformed data is written to a file called:
+Finally, this transformed data is written to a file in the current working directory called:

 1. `tidydata.txt`
 2. `tidydata_means.txt`